EdinburghParkLife/ParkLifeToolkit/README.md

 * Install nodejs.
 Refer here for how to install it on your system: https://nodejs.org/
 * Install pm2. `sudo npm install -g pm2`.
 Now you can use the `pm2` `node module` to run and monitor botpress without keeping the window open.
 * Use the command `pm2 start 'bp start -p'` from within the botpress folder.
-You may need to use a varient of `bp`, `./bp`, `bp.exe` etc, OS dependent.
+You may need to use a variant of `bp`, `./bp`, `bp.exe` etc, OS dependent.
 * You can check the status of your botpress process by running `pm2 list`
 * You can stop botpress using `pm2 stop 'bp start -p`